 Hidden in mirrors and mazes, fictions are what builds our common and everyday interpretation of reality.
 They are like tricks and literature layers, that writers use to manipulate, play with, and over-interpreting.
 In Babel Library, to which Umberto Eco pays homage in The Name of the Rose, naming the librarian of the monastery Jorge da Burgos, words and symbols combine in infinite sequences, meaningless or significant.
 The search for truth becomes thus an infinite circle destined to repeat itself: Nietzsche’s Eternal Return.
 The proliferation of possibilities deranges the reader.

 As a result, Borges mocks the concept of authorship and the idea of the original version of the literary work or reality itself, like in Pierre Menard, author of Chisciotte.
 Carlo Emilio Gadda said, “Reality is an artichoke”.
 For Borges instead, the reality is a “Garden of Forking Paths”, built of ramifications.
 Infinite variations move parallel to each other, each with a different outcome.

 Fictions is a game of chance, the concrete possibility of putting into action all the innumerable choices in all the numerous existing universes.
-The book influenced writers such as Italo Calvino (Il Castello dei Destini Incrociati), Roberto Bolaño, George Perec (along with the French OuLiPO movement), but not only them.
+The book influenced writers such as Italo Calvino (Il Castello dei Destini Incrociati), Roberto Bolaño, and George Perec (along with the French OuLiPO movement), but not only them.

 Borges’s heritage shines on Christopher Nolan’s circular idea of time, or in the mazes of the mind filmed by Charlie Kaufman.
 The finite nature of the novel’s shape struggling with the endlessness of its content, the encyclopedic summary of knowledge.
 Fictions is the allegory that better expresses the sense of contemporaneity: a blob made up of the accumulation of the past, the continuous co-presence of irony, and anguish.